danbev/learning-crypto/notes/ec.md

 prime256v1      (which is the same as P-256 and sepc256r1)
 ```

+### Point Compression
+As mentioned earlier the public key is a point on the curve, calculated by using
+the generator/base element times the private key (integer).
+Being a point means
+that it has an x and y coordinate.
+Instead of sending both the x and y
+coordinate only one can be sent, and the other can be solved for.
+My
+understanding is that the x coordinate is sent and a bit that specifies if the
+y coordinate is positive or negative.
+The receiver can then solve for y and will
+get two valid values for y but knows by inspecting the bit which it should use.

 ### EcdsaP256Sha256
 This specified that ECDSA which is specified in